 7) USB Port

 I’m no computer expert, but I don’t see micro-USB as much as I used to.
-If you want to find a cable because you lost yours, Amazon will probably have it.
+If you want to find a cable because you lost yours, you can find one on my Product Page.

 How To Use The Ditto X2 Looper (Basic Functions)